AVANT/biofoam/README.md

 TODOS
 -----

-- modal confirm delete of post
+- modal confirm when navigating away from changed form -- got onbeforeunload
+-- got internal clicks on a tags
+-- still need to figure out back and forward button (doesnt BB grab this anyway?)

+- make redactor a common view in apps/_common

 - figure out auth subapp with backend

 - - fix the bug that the newest created user does not show up on the list view without refresh

-- create common inherited view?
+- change to pushstate with global link catcher?

 - could I bake the loading view in the apps common view?